buildingblocs/2023/index-en.md

 Capping off the March Conference will be a contest, but one that might catch some off guard.
-Unlike the classic Hackathon adopted in the June Conference, we will instead be taking inspiration from [Hacktoberfest](https://hacktoberfest.com/) and [Google Summer of Code](https://summerofcode.withgoogle.com/), amd organising our very own "Hackathon" for open-source!
+Unlike the classic Hackathon adopted in the June Conference, we will instead be taking inspiration from [Hacktoberfest](https://hacktoberfest.com/) and [Google Summer of Code](https://summerofcode.withgoogle.com/) by organising our very own "Hackathon" for open-source!

 More details will be released shortly.